eyanjaffery/aes-encryption-decryption-linux/README.md

 Log File

 All operations are logged in backup_tool.log.
-Example log entries:

-2024-11-17 14:32:01 - Script initiated by user eyan on eyanMacBookPro 2024-11-17 14:32:15 - Encryption successful for file sensitive_data.backup
-2024-11-17 14:33:30 - Checksum verification passed for sensitive_data.backup.aes.zip
-2024-11-17 14:35:45 - Script completed by user eyan on eyanMacBookPro

 Customization